lukaso/gimp-ai/INSTALL.md

    ```
 5. Follow the on-screen instructions - it will do everything for you!

+> **Multiple GIMP versions installed?** The installer will automatically detect all GIMP 3.X installations and let you choose which one to install to.
+It defaults to the latest stable version (e.g., 3.0, 3.2 are stable; 3.1, 3.3 are development).

 > **Using the automated installer?** You can skip to [Step 7: Configure Your API Key](#-step-7-configure-your-api-key) after running it!

 ### Option B: Download from GitHub Release (Manual Install)